pyeventsourcing/eventsourcing/docs/topics/domain.rst

 to identify by name.
 For example, you can use this technique to identify a system configuration object.
-This technique can also be used to identify index aggregates that hold the IDs of aggregates with mutable names, or used to index other mutable attributes of an event sourced aggregate.
+This technique can also be used to identify index aggregates that hold the IDs of aggregates with mutable names, or used to index other mutable attributes of an event-sourced aggregate.
 It isn't possible to change the ID of an existing aggregate, because the domain events will need to be stored together in a single sequence.
 And so, using an index aggregate that has an ID that can be recreated from a particular value of a mutable attribute of another aggregate to hold the